 The severe acute respiratory syndrome coronavirus 2 (COVID-19) emerged in late 2019 and spread globally, prompting an international effort to accelerate not only the development of a vaccine but also the search for potential treatment options.
 The scientific understanding of how SARS-CoV-2, the virus responsible for COVID-19, enters host cells and replicates, has increased drastically in recent months and research targeting how to impede this mechanism continues to expand at an accelerated rate.
 Recent evidence indicates that apabetalone may have a dual mechanism of action to effectively treat COVID-19 by impeding viral entry into host cells and hyper-inflammatory responses that exacerbate the infection.
-Angiotensin converting enzyme 2 (ACE2), the primary cell surface receptor used by SARS-CoV-2 to enter host cells, is transcriptionally downregulated by apabetalone by 40-90% in various cell lines.
+Angiotensin converting enzyme 2 (ACE2), the primary cell surface receptor used by SARS-CoV-2 to enter host cells, is transcriptionally downregulated by apabetalone by 40-90% in various cell lines (Gilham, Smith et al. 2021).
 Decreasing ACE2 transcripts lowers the total and surface abundance of ACE2 protein in vitro by 60%; circulating ACE2 protein in the blood of phase 2 CVD clinical trial patients treated with apabetalone also declines.
 This reduction in ACE2 receptor abundance inhibits the binding of recombinant SARS-CoV-2 spike protein to the host cell surface by 60% and prevents live viral infection by up to 90%.
 Apabetalone also decreases transcripts and protein abundance of DPP4, a potential co-factor that facilitates SARS-CoV-2 infection of host cells.

 COVID-19 hyper-inflammatory viral responses can compromise the function of multiple organs; apabetalone may stifle this cytokine storm and long-term COVID.
 Indeed, ex vivo treatment of monocytes isolated from diabetic CVD patients with apabetalone diminishes their pro-inflammatory phenotype and hyper responsiveness to IFNy stimulation.
-Apabetalone also counters cytokine driven acute phase response in cells and in treated mice.
+Apabetalone also counters cytokine driven acute phase response in cells and in treated mice (Wasiak, Gilham et al. 2020) as well as reduces the levels and activity of the complement cascade.
 These preclinical results bear out in the clinic, where apabetalone treatment lowers the abundance of multiple inflammatory markers in patient plasma.
-Accordingly, apabetalone is a novel, safe, clinical trial ready candidate for the prevention and treatment of COVID-19 based on its capacity to lower SARS-CoV-2 infection and combat hyperinflammatory responses.
-Our SARS-CoV-2 program involves both preclinical experiments and a proof-of-concept open label phase 2 clinical trial.
-Over the past year, this preclinical research has been published in various high-impact peer-reviewed publications.
-The planned phase 2 clinical trial will assess the safety and effect of oral apabetalone in hospitalized subjects with COVID-19 infection.
-Preclinical research is ongoing and we are currently in the planning stage of the clinical trial.
+Accordingly, apabetalone is a novel, safe, clinical trial ready candidate for the prevention and treatment of COVID-19 based on its capacity to lower SARS-CoV-2 infection and combat hyper-inflammatory responses.
+Our SARS-CoV-2 program currently consists of preclinical research and a proof-of-concept open label phase 2b clinical trial.
+This preclinical research has been published in various high-impact peer-reviewed journals including Cell (Mills, Humphrey et al. 2021).
+Our phase 2b clinical trial will assess the safety and effect of oral apabetalone in hospitalized subjects with COVID-19 infection.
+We have begun the recruitment stage of the clinical trial and preclinical research is ongoing.